raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-Now, trees only have one root.
+Trees only have one root.
 But if we take only the children of all the possible trees, we get all the possible forests, that is, finite orderings of trees.
 We can write a pretty printer for forests:

 ```javascript
 const asForest = array => array.map(pp).join('')